 The Official Controls Regulation (EU) 2017/625 sets common rules for official controls to ensure the correct application of food and feed law, rules on animal health and welfare, plant health and plant protection products (Official Controls Regulation - OCR).
-The main elements of this regulation became effective on Dec 14, 2019.
-The new rules replace Regulation (EC) No 882/2004 on official controls and other legislation on the control and enforcement of rules along the agri-food chain.
+The main elements of this regulation went into effect on Dec 14, 2019.

+The list of animal origin products subject to official controls at border posts was updated in Commission Implementing Regulation (EU) 2021/632.
+Composite products listed in Commission Delegated Regulation 2021/630 are exempted from checks at the border because of the low risk the present.
+The list includes products such as biscuits, confectionary and food supplements.
 All consignments to be presented at the border control posts have to undergo documentary checks.
 Identity and physical checks are carried out at a frequency depending on the risk linked to the specific animals or goods.
 The criteria to determine and modify the frequency of rates are established by the Commission.
-The list of products subject to official controls at border posts was updated with effect from Dec 14, 2019 in Commission Implementing Regulation (EU) 2019/2007.